steffenmueller4/steffenmueller4.github.io/_posts/2025-02-09-modulith-trend.md

 For now, we will stay with just one development team.
 Specifically, working with events—we did this manually before via Kafka—is much easier with Spring Modulith.
 A good tutorial to learn about Spring Modulith is available at [baeldung.com](https://www.baeldung.com/spring-modulith).

-## What benefits does a Modulith bring us?

-For us, the major benefit of a modulith is the better maintainability.
-We have just one development team.
-This team does not need to work in different repositories and applications, so nobody has to create pull requests in different repositories.
-We, additionally, do not have to coordinate rollouts of pull requests.
-There is just one application and one setup.

-Furthermore,

 ## Summary